 Cash flow is the money that streams in and out of your small business—and it’s a key indicator of your company’s overall financial health.
 The term cash flow is used to describe the amount of cash that is generated or spent within a certain time frame.
 It’s important to remember that cash flow differs from profit.
 Positive cash flow indicates that a company has more money coming in than going out.
 This can mean they have more financial flexibility.
-But to truly understand how well your business is performing, you should be preparing a statement of cash flows regularly (at least quarterly) and separating the statement into the three main types of cash flows: from operating activities, investing activities, and financing activities.
+But to truly understand how well your business is performing, you should be preparing a statement of cash flows regularly (at least quarterly) and separating the statement into three different types of cash flows: from operating activities, investing activities, and financing activities.

 Why Looking at Cash Flow From Financing Activities Is Important and Net Cash Flow Isn’t Enough